 The colour palette came from the rug.
-I’d been on a rug hunt for months when I found this one, and it was perfect.
+I’d been on a rug hunt for months when I found this one at Anthro, and it was perfect.
 It went with the furniture that we already had – the wooden chair (from my Grandma) and the leather-edged chest – but it also brought in pink and purple, which were the main colours Eleanor requested.
 Those, and “golden,” which I brought in with brass accessories.

 Obviously, the peel and stick removable wallpaper (from Spoonflower) is kind of the star here (aside from the rug).
 It’s a mudcloth-inspired print by Holli Zollinger.
 The colourway is subtle but so pretty, and it has the most gorgeous woven texture.
 I swear it made the room seem bigger, which surprised me.
 You can read about how I hung it in week five.